papa-mux/abc-pascal-tui/README.md

 ## DESCRIPTION
-abc-pascal-tui-termux is an IDE for Pascal based on the PascalABC.NET compiler, utilizing a Python-based TUI (Text User Interface).
+abc-pascal-tui is an IDE for Pascal based on the PascalABC.NET compiler, utilizing a Python-based TUI (Text User Interface).

 ## DOWNLOAD
 To download the IDE, you must first install Python, Mono, Git, and the Textual library.